 Brief History of "Space Oddity"

-David Bowie wrote "Space Oddity," about a fictional astronaut named Major Tom, partly inspired by Stanley Kubrick's film 2001: A Space Odyssey, while feeling isolated about this time in his career.
-The lyrics were not optimistic and highlighted the loneliness of being out in space and away from home.
-It is now considered one of Bowie's finest recordings and remains one of his most popular songs.
-Bowie’s former manager Kenneth Pitt, who died at the age of 96 knew they were on to something special from the first time he heard the song.
-Spencer Kaufman said, "The song was revolutionary for its time, musically and lyrically, and it helped introduce the masses to one of the most dynamic and creative music acts we will ever know."
+At the time, Bowie was feeling isolated in his career, and the lyrics reflected and highlighted the profound loneliness of being adrift in space, far from home.
+It is now considered one of Bowie's finest recordings and remains one of his most popular works.
+His former manager, Kenneth Pitt, knew they were on to something special from the first time he heard it.
+As Spencer Kaufman noted, "The song was revolutionary for its time, musically and lyrically, and it helped introduce the masses to one of the most dynamic and creative music acts we will ever know."

 Comments